Dazaifu shrine - Fukuoka Travel Guide

 Check Rates and Availability

-This stylish hotel is located just five minutes away from JR Hakata Train Station.
+This stylish hotel is just five minutes from JR Hakata Station.
 The hotel also has its own restaurants, massage services, and currency exchange.
-They take pride in their Octa Hotel Cafe”, a restaurant brand popular with women in Fukuoka because of its concept of casual French dishes using ingredients from the local Kyushu region.
+They take pride in their Octa Hotel Cafe, a restaurant brand popular with women in Fukuoka for its casual French dishes featuring ingredients from the Kyushu region.

 Also read: Best Hotels in Fukuoka, Japan